ScienceOfComputerProgramming/SCICO-D-20-00070/INSTALL.md

 # Installation

-Sciit requires Python 3.7 or later to build and install successfully.
+Sciit requires Python 3.7 or later and Git 2.26 or later to build, install and run successfully.

 ## Command Line